tetrix1993/anime-web-scraper/README.md

 Download images of anime's episode previews from official and news websites.

 ## Introduction
-The Anime Web Scraper downloads images of previews of episodes from official websites.
+The Anime Web Scraper is a script that downloads images of previews of episodes from official websites.
+The scraper also detects and downloads character visuals, Blu-ray cover and bonus illustrations for newer anime (mostly from 2020).
 The program is written in Python 3.

 Click [here](https://youtu.be/K-83J5aZ5P0) to see the demo on YouTube.

+## Motivations

+The motivations for building the scraper is to download contents quickly for blogging purpose (e.g. posting on Twitter).

 ## Setting Up
 1. Download and install the latest version of [Python](https://www.python.org/downloads/)